-What accreditations apply to this program?Our program is accredited by the Applied and Natural Science Accreditation Commission (ABET)
+What accreditations apply to this program?The program is accredited by the Applied and Natural Science Accreditation Commission (ABET).

 What are the job prospects with this degree?Most of the students who graduate with this degree from ETSU have multiple job opportunities.
 The average age of a land surveyor in the United States is between 55-60 years old, and the need for land surveyors is growing at an alarming rate.